-Photos | How tourist attractions around the world have adapted to the pandemic
+Photos | How tourist attractions around the world look during the pandemic

 As the coronavirus continues to put a damper on long-awaited travel plans, we’re still finding ways to make the days go by just a little faster.

-Around the world, music venues, sports stadiums and other places of social gathering are adapting to pandemic-influenced lifestyles.
+Around the world, music venues, sports stadiums and other gathering places are adapting to pandemic-influenced lifestyles.
 Entertainment that is normally indoors is now outside.
 When not possible, indoor spaces are frequently sanitized and given capacity limits to ensure social distancing.
 Events have even headed to virtual venues, with cities finding unique ways to enforce safe practices.

 It’s a different way of living, but our new “normal” has proved there are still ways to enjoy life’s pleasures.